certification-guides

 Security+ is deliberately broad.
 That breadth is the point.
 It gets you in the door at a security analyst, junior pentester, or IT auditor role — then you build specialization from there.

-Who Should Take CySA+ First (or Skip Security+)
+Who Can Take CySA+ First (or Skip Security+)

 CySA+ without Security+ is a legitimate path — but only for a specific profile.
 You can consider skipping Security+ if: